Julian1729/hide-block-screen-size/README.md

 2. Go to **Plugins** → **Add New** → **Upload Plugin**
 3. Choose the ZIP file and click **Install Now**
 4. Activate the plugin
+5. Edit a supported block in the block editor, and view the controls in the Advanced Inspector Panel

 ### Manual Installation